ofthewildfire/FEM-React-tip-calculator/README.md

 ## Introduction

-Welcome to the Tip Calculator!
-This React app is designed to make splitting bills and calculating tips a breeze.
+This React app is intented to make splitting bills and calculating tips a easier.
 It's a straightforward tool that leverages React's useState and useEffect hooks.
+I used React to practice React.

 ## Features